Three HR software implementation best practices

 HR software implementation best practice #1 – Having an implementation team

-HR software implementation best practice #2 – The implementation plan
+HR software implementation best practice #2 – Have a detailed implementation plan

 - The C-suite are expecting a clear return on their investment in the shape of strategic HR functionality.